habeebq/habeebq.github.io/blog/content/061115-Moving_to_the_dark_side.md

 - The Lightning connector.
 This is how any connector should be, sturdy and unbreakable.
 MicroUSB was flimsy.
 - Battery charge time.
 In my experience Android devices charge far far slower than iOS devices
 - Battery life.
 No comparison really.
-Especially on standy.
+Especially on standby.
 - Performance.
 No lag, no stutter.
 It just delivers.

 What I am concerned I wont like:

 - Lack of customization
 - Usually there is only a single way of doing things
 - Settings are hidden in weird places for eg battery percentage
 - Design feels a bit dated compared to material